nycbeardo/nycbeardo/README.md

  Studying LLMs and AI prompt engineering for developers

- Studying Web Accessibility in accordance to WCAG and ARIA guidelines
+ Studying Web Accessibility in accordance with WCAG and ARIA guidelines

  Extending my skillset with Three.js and React